 Graduate Equity Fellowship Program

 The Graduate Equity Fellowship Program provides support for economically disadvantaged graduate students, especially from groups that are under-represented within their respective disciplines.
 Only legal residents of California who can demonstrate significant financial need are eligible.
 Recipients must be classified graduate students and must enroll for a minimum of nine units of coursework each semester they hold the fellowship.
 The amount of the fellowship ranges from $500 to $4,000 for an academic year depending on demonstrated need.
 Students may receive awards for a maximum of two academic years, but they must apply each year.

 - Interested students should contact the SDSU Division of Graduate Affairs for more detailed information and to obtain an application and should complete a Free Application for Federal Student Aid (FAFSA).
-Both applications must be submitted by May of each year.
+The Graduate Equity Fellowship will be due in September, while FAFSA should be filed in October of the previous year.

 The Office of Financial Aid and Scholarships receives annual announcements of Fulbright, Marshall, Kent, Rotary, and other national fellowship programs.
 Since each campus is limited in the number of applications it may endorse, students interested in fellowships of this type are encouraged to discuss their applications with the Scholarship Director and with members of the university faculty who have themselves received these fellowships.
 Since test scores from the GRE General Test are required, students should take this examination well in advance of the deadline date for the submission of applications.

 - Please contact the university’s Office of Financial Aid and Scholarships for additional information on these and other opportunities.

 Forgivable Loan/Doctoral Incentive Program